-It's a short-term relationship between a student as novice and an experienced staff person (such as a professional nurse) as the preceptor who provides individual attention to the student’s learning needs and feedback regarding performance.
+It's a short-term relationship between a student as the novice and an experienced clinician as the preceptor who provides individual attention to the student’s learning needs and feedback regarding performance.

-At the University of Florida’s College of Medicine, we have a core curriculum which includes 3 short term Preceptorships.
+At the University of Florida College of Medicine, we have a core curriculum which includes three short-term preceptorships.

 - Their second experience is at the end of their first year, typically in June, for a week.

-- The third Preceptorship occurs in November of their second year.
+- The third preceptorship, which is also for a week, occurs in November of their second year.

-“Introduction to Clinical Practice,” an innovative course added to the curriculum in 1992, was spawned from comments of many students who desired earlier clinical exposure in order to balance and enhance the basic science curriculum.
-The course has been very successful by exposing students to strong physician role models demonstrating the relevance of basic science to the clinical practice of medicine, and providing a glimpse of the contemporary practice of medicine in a community setting.
+“Introduction to Clinical Practice,” an innovative course added to the curriculum in 1992, was spawned from comments of many students who desired earlier clinical exposure to balance and enhance the basic science curriculum.
+The course has been successful in exposing students to strong physician role models demonstrating the relevance of basic science to the clinical practice of medicine, and providing a glimpse of the contemporary practice of medicine in a community setting.

-The college recruits 150 physician preceptors to work with students in the community and their hometowns
+The college recruits 175 physician preceptors to work with students in the community and their hometowns.